 What is HAZOP?

-A Hazard and Operability Analysis (HAZOP) is a risk management technique used to identify potential hazards and functional flaws in existing or planned plant systems.
-Its purpose is to reduce risk and ensure the safety of workers in plant environments.It is primarily used to study complex operational hazards and functions in chemical processing plants but is also used in nuclear, water, sewage, and treatment plants.
+Hazard and Operability (HAZOP) is a risk management technique used to identify potential hazards and functional flaws in existing or planned plant systems.
+HAZOP, also known as a HAZOP study or HAZOP analysis, is primarily used to explore complex operational hazards and functions in chemical processing plants and in nuclear, water, sewage, and treatment plants.

-A HAZOP study is performed by an interdisciplinary team of experts including engineers, chemists, facilities managers and safety officers to identify procedural risks, process hazards, and design flaws.
+A HAZOP study, or HAZOPS, is performed by an interdisciplinary team of experts including engineers, chemists, facilities managers and safety officers to identify procedural risks, process hazards, and design flaws.